mixpanel/action-destinations/README.md

 [![Build status](https://badge.buildkite.com/ec5e2cfa66d153ebaf3477af80de2a23f17b647e11e148c63c.svg?branch=master)](https://buildkite.com/segment/fab-5-engine)

-Fab 5 Engine is a prototype of five destinations following the Destinations 2.0 vision.
+Fab 5 Engine is a prototype of destinations following the Destinations 2.0 vision.
 2.0 destinations are comprised of one or more subscriptions ("if" statements) that trigger partner actions along with a mapping that transforms the incoming event to a payload that matches the action's schema.

 ![Destinations 2.0 flow][architecture]